How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 Click “Next”.
 You will now need to verify if you have admin access on the Azure DevOps side.

 Click “Yes, I have admin access” since we already have access.
-In case you don’t have access, you will be asked to manually copy-paste a code on the Zendesk side.
+If you don’t have access, you will receive a prompt to manually copy-paste a code on the Zendesk side.

 zendesk Azure DevOps sync admin access